stinkysloth/audio_journal/README.md

 - Local summarization (LLM, Python, auto-run after transcript)
 - Export to Obsidian vault with tags and summaries
 - Browse, search, and summarize entries over time
+- **Entry Viewer:**
+  - Browse all journal entries within the app.
+  - See summaries, audio, transcripts, and tags in a modern UI.

 ## Setup